 Visit on a Weekday or During Shoulder Season

-Visiting the national parks is a great way to escape the hustle and bustle of the city, slow down, and connect with the outdoors.
+A national park is the perfect travel destination to escape the hustle and bustle of the city, slow down, and connect with the outdoors.
 However, depending on when you go, reservation competition could be fierce and you may have to share the park with thousands of others.
 For a more enjoyable experience, plan to visit on a weekday or during shoulder season.

 Summer is peak season for most parks (of course, this isn’t the case for the desert).
 While it’s usually the most convenient time of year to travel, crowds are at their largest and reservations are the hardest to get.
 If you can, visit during shoulder season.
 This timeframe occurs between peak and off-season when the weather is still friendly, but the crowds have dissipated and competition for permits has lessened.
 For most national parks, it spans March through early May and September through October.
 If this isn’t possible, then aim to visit on a weekday.
 Otherwise, you’ll likely run into herds of people.